Diploma of Counselling (CHC51015)

 How you will study

 Assessments are by way of written assignments and have a practical component.
-You will receive dedicated trainer team support throughout your studies and no formal entry requirements are needed for this qualification.
+You will receive dedicated trainer team support throughout your studies.

 Student entry requirements